All About Braces

 General Soreness

-When you get your braces on, you may feel general soreness in your mouth and teeth may be tender to biting pressures for 3 – 5 days.
-Take Tylenol or whatever you normally take for headache or discomfort.
-The lips, cheeks and tongue may also become irritated for one to two weeks as they toughen and become accustomed to the braces.
-We will supply wax to put on the braces in irritated areas to lessen discomfort.
+When you first get your braces, you might experience general soreness in your mouth and teeth that are tender to biting pressure for 3–5 days.
+For relief, take Tylenol or your usual headache or discomfort medication.
+Your lips, cheeks, and tongue might also become irritated for one to two weeks as they adapt to the braces.
+We will provide wax to place on the braces to alleviate discomfort in irritated areas.

 Loosening of Teeth